Canon 10D vs Leica X Vario

 |13.||Leica X Typ 113||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 10D (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the X Vario have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.